wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 6 And it was so, that about the fourth day of the eighth month, the Decatur having sailed out of the haven of Charleston, being in the state of South Carolina, fell in with one of the fighting vessels of the king, called the Dominica.

-7 But the destroying engines of the king's vessel were two-fold greater in numbers than those of the Decatur.
+7 But the destroying engines of the king's vessel were two fold greater in numbers than those of the Decatur.

 8 Nevertheless, they set them to work, so that they groaned beneath the fire and smoke ;